guiglass/LUXOR/questions and answers.md

    </details>
 - **How many trackers can I use in total?**
   <details><summary>Avatars may be connected to 11 points of tracking.</summary>
-	🍎 Avatars may be connected to 11 points of tracking (hands, arms, elbows, feet knees, hip, chest, head).
+	🍎 Avatars may be connected to 11 points of tracking (hands, arms, elbows, feet, knees, hip, chest, head).
 	<p align="center">
 		<img width="15%" height="15%" src="/img/mocap_suit.jpg">
 	</p>